Libensemble/libensemble/docs/data_structures/data_structures.rst

 Data Structures
 ===============

 This section outlines the data structures used by libEnsemble.
+We first discuss the dictionaries that are input to libEnsemble to declare the :ref:`simulation<datastruct-sim-specs>`, :ref:`generation<datastruct-gen-specs>`, and
+:ref:`allocation<datastruct-alloc-specs>`
+specifications, as well as specify
+:ref:`exit criteria<datastruct-exit-criteria>`,
+:ref:`persistent information<datastruct-persis-info>`, and other
+:ref:`libEnsemble<datastruct-libe-specs>`
+options.

+We then discuss internal libEnsemble, including the :ref:`history array<datastruct-history-array>`, :ref:`worker array<datastruct-history-array>`,
+and the
+:ref:`work<datastruct-history-array>` dictionary produced by the allocation function.

 .. note::
   Users can check the formatting and consistency of ``exit_criteria`` and each ``specs``